codeyorick/orkestro/README.md

 # Orkestro

-A music score manager and distributor for orchestra's.
+A music score manager and distributor for orchestras.

 ## Developing